koffee-project/koffee-backend/README.md

 Secrets are stored in `.secret` files in the `secrets` directory and excluded from git.

-### default_admin.secret
+### koffee.secret

-Configuration of the default admin as seen below.
+Configuration of the default admin and the secret string used by the HMAC algorithm for JWT verification and signing.

 ```
 ID=koffee-admin-id
 NAME=koffee-admin-name
 PASSWORD=koffee-admin-password
+HMAC_SECRET=yoursecretstring
 ```

-### hmac_secret.secret

-The secret string used by the HMAC algorithm for JWT verification and signing.

 ## Deployment

 ### Development

 1. Build the project using the Gradle `build` task.
-2. Create the required secrets.
+2. Create the required secret.
 3. Change the `URL` environment variable in `./environments/domain.env` as necessary.
 4. Run `docker-compose build` and `docker-compose up -d`.
 5. The server is now accessible at `http://localhost:8080`.